7.10 IR Observing Strategies

 7.10.6 The Drift and Shift (DASH) Observing Strategy

-The term DASH (“drift-and-shift”, Momcheva et al., 2016) has been adopted to describe the observing strategy of taking a series of WFC3/IR exposures of many targets within one orbit while the telescope is being guided under gyroscope control, thus avoiding the overhead cost of acquiring a new pair of guide stars for every slew between targets of greater than about 2 arcmin.
-A WFC3/IR sample sequence comprised of short exposure times is selected to limit image smearing within each time step, and the differential samples in one exposure are later aligned and combined to compensate for the greater drift due to gyroscope control (Figure 7.16).
-WFC3 ISR 2021-02 provides software and a Jupyter notebook illustrating the reduction of DASH data.
+The term DASH (“drift-and-shift”, Momcheva et al., 2016) was adopted to describe the observing strategy of taking a series of WFC3/IR exposures of many targets within one orbit while the telescope is being guided under gyroscope control, thus avoiding the overhead cost of acquiring a new pair of guide stars for every slew between targets of greater than about 2 arcmin.
+A WFC3/IR sample sequence comprised of short exposure times was selected to limit image smearing within each time step, and the differential samples in one exposure were later aligned and combined to compensate for the greater drift due to gyroscope control (Figure 7.16).

-The DASH technique was originally designed to allow users to carry out shallow large-scale mosaic observations with the WFC3/IR camera but has since been adapted to efficiently observe a collection of bright targets within a field ~1 deg across with WFC3/IR subarray apertures (which have shorter time steps for a given sample sequence) and with WFC3/UVIS subarray apertures.
-More detailed discussions of HST guiding and considerations for program design are given below.
+The DASH technique was originally designed to allow users to carry out shallow large-scale mosaic observations with the WFC3/IR camera but was later adapted to efficiently observe a collection of bright targets within a field ~1 deg across with WFC3/IR subarray apertures (which have shorter time steps for a given sample sequence) and with WFC3/UVIS subarray apertures.
 Section 6.11.5 provides discussion of using the DASH mode with WFC3/UVIS observations.
+Below, we provide a detailed discussion regarding HST guiding and previous considerations for program design.

-A DASH orbit must begin with a guide star acquisition followed by at least one exposure using using fine guiding to ensure adequate pointing at the beginning of the orbit.
-Gyroscope performance in recent cycles has made it necessary to limit each DASH visit to one orbit and to institute a required minimum amount of time using fine guiding.
-The Orbit Planner in APT shows FGS Pause after the exposure(s) taken with fine guiding.
-The time between the end of the guide star acquisition (GS Acq) and the FGS Pause must be at least 5 minutes to provide time to update the gyroscope bias before proceeding with a slew or dropping to gyroscope mode.
-The orbit must therefore begin with more or longer guided exposures than in earlier cycles.
-The Program Coordinator will work with the PI to see if it is possible to plan orbits to achieve the proposed science that fit the scheduling windows.
+A DASH orbit must begin with a guide star acquisition followed by at least one exposure using fine guiding to ensure adequate pointing at the beginning of the orbit.
+Gyroscope performance in later cycles made it necessary to limit each DASH visit to one orbit and to institute a required minimum amount of time using fine guiding.
+When DASH was supported, the Orbit Planner in APT would show FGS Pause after the exposure(s) taken with fine guiding.
+The time between the end of the guide star acquisition (GS Acq) and the FGS Pause was required to be at least 5 minutes in order to provide time to update the gyroscope bias before proceeding with a slew or dropping to gyroscope mode.
+Therefore, in later cycles the orbit must have begun with more or longer guided exposures than in earlier cycles.
+Previously, Program Coordinators would work with the Principal Investigator (PI) to see if it was possible to plan orbits to achieve the proposed science that fit the scheduling windows.

-All of the exposures should be grouped together into a non-interruptible sequence container in APT to confine them to one uninterrupted orbit.
-When placed in this container, the exposures will be observed without gaps due to Earth occultation or SAA passages.
-As a further precaution, if subarrays are used, the minimum size should be carefully chosen, and a series of increasingly large subarrays should be used over the course of the orbit as needed to allow for the accumulating telescope pointing drift.
-Observers should also consider using the offset pattern that minimizes the length of moves during an orbit.
-Offsets are made with a small angle maneuver (SAM), and the repositioning overheads increase with the offset size of the SAM.
+In APT, all of the exposures must have been grouped together into a non-interruptible sequence container to confine them to one uninterrupted orbit.
+When placed in this container, the exposures would be observed without gaps due to Earth occultation or SAA passages.
+As a further precaution, if subarrays were used, it was recommended that PIs carefully choose the minimum size, and use a series of increasingly large subarrays over the course of the orbit as needed to allow for the accumulating telescope pointing drift.
+PIs were also advised to consider using the offset pattern that minimizes the length of moves during an orbit; offsets are made with a small angle maneuver (SAM), and the repositioning overheads increase with the offset size of the SAM.
 Overheads for SAMs of different sizes are shown in Table 10.1.
 More details on planning DASH observations in APT are presented in WFC3 STAN Issue 23.

-Some of the earliest IR DASH observations were made under very stable gyro guiding (program 14114, P.I. van Dokkum; Momcheva et al., 2016).
+Some of the earliest IR DASH observations were made under very stable gyro guiding, e.g. Program 14114 (PI: van Dokkum, Momcheva et al., 2016).
 The exposures were taken with the full array using the SAMP-SEQ=SPARS25 with NSAMP=10, 11, or 12, with 8 sample sequences per orbit.
 Each sample sequence had 9 to 11 differential exposures of 25 sec, and after dropping to gyro mode the drift in each 25 second interval was on average less than half of a WFC3/IR pixel.
 The pattern of SAMs resulted in overheads ~1 minute.
-Suitable step sizes in the WFC3/IR sample sequence depend on the expected accuracy of gyroscope guiding which has changed with time.
-Observers should consult with their Contact Scientist when preparing the phase II proposal to determine step sizes short enough to keep the amount of smearing at an acceptable level.
+Suitable step sizes in the WFC3/IR sample sequence depended on the expected accuracy of gyroscope guiding, which has changed with time.
+When preparing the phase II proposal for a program using DASH mode, it was advised that PIs consult with their Contact Scientist to determine short enough step sizes to mitigate smearing.

-The WFC3 team has released a set of tools in a DASH pipeline (WFC3 ISR 2021-02, also STAN issue 34).
-These tools, along with a Jupyter notebook providing a walk through, are available through GitHub to assist users with calibrating DASH observations.
-For users interested in receiving STAN publication announcements, please subscribe via the instructions at the bottom of our last issue.
+The WFC3 team released a set of tools in a DASH pipeline (WFC3 ISR 2021-02; STAN issue 34).
+Although they are no longer actively maintained, these tools, along with a Jupyter notebook tutorial, remain available through GitHub to assist users with calibrating and reducing WFC3/IR DASH observations.

 -